Volcker's Announcement of Anti-Inflation Measures

 The two discussed several issues during the meeting.
 A member of Reagan’s Council of Economic Advisers noted on behalf of the administration that they recognized the Fed’s independence (Neikerk 1987).
 But that view was not held by everyone.

 With interest rates high in the Volcker-led fight on inflation, the attacks came from both political parties.
 “We are destroying the small businessman.
 We are destroying Middle America.
 We are destroying the American dream,” conservative Congressman George Hansen said during a 1981 hearing (Todd 2012).
-During the same hearing, Democrat Frank Annunzio shouted and pounded his desk, accusing the Fed of favoring big business, and Texas Congressman Henry Gonzales threatened to introduce a bill to impeach Volcker and most of the Fed’s other governors.
+During the same hearing, Democrat Frank Annunzio shouted and pounded his desk, accusing the Fed of favoring big business, and Texas Congressman Henry Gonzalez threatened to introduce a bill to impeach Volcker and most of the Fed’s other governors.

 A couple of weeks later, Treasury Secretary Donald Regan directly criticized the Fed’s position during an interview with a New York Times reporter.